 Notice: Driving with the parking brake on can overheat the brake system and cause premature wear or damage to brake system parts.
-Verify that the parking brake is fully released and the brake warning light is off before driving.
+Make sure that the parking brake is fully released and the brake warning light is off before driving.

-Shifting Into Park (P) (Automatic Transmission)
+Shifting Into PARK (P) (Automatic Transmission)